 In order to understand the changes that are taking place it is necessary to turn our attention to a few essential points in the old economic analyses.
 For example, the productive cycle of the finished product, the curve of cost reduction related to the processes leading up to it, concentration (both of single companies and oligopolist sectorial groups), the size of the firm, the idea that the small firm represents the backward part of the economy, the function of State investment, the existence of advanced nuclei of investors at the technological level capable of influencing the economy of a whole area: these are some of the classical points in the traditional view.
 They are all gradually disappearing.
-The conclusion is therefore that it is not possible to elaborate a general theory but only approximations in order to limit the damage of conIt would certainly be more difficult for the unspeakable Berlusconi to recuperate with a smile on his face.
+The conclusion is therefore that it is not possible to elaborate a general theory but only approximations in order to limit the damage of contrasts between external reality and the firm.
+The 'new' enterprise is emerging from this unique melting pot.